dourouc05/dourouc05.github.io/research.md

 For now, the models have a rather low level of detail, but include uncertainty in the inflow.

 The Julia source code of the integrated models is [freely available on GitHub](https://github.com/dourouc05/ReservoirManagement.jl) (under a MIT license).
+The uncertain models have been compared in [an article to appear in the Water Resources Management journal](https://orbi.uliege.be/handle/2268/219394).

 ## Master's thesis: stochastic and robust programming